 “Knowledge is not skill.
 Knowledge plus ten thousand times is skill.” – Suzuki

-In 2020, Hanna completed her Unit 1 Teacher Training for the Suzuki method; a comprehensive, family-oriented teaching method used for teaching young children how to make music with the goal of a beautiful sound from the beginning.
+Since the summer of 2021, Hanna has completed Units 1-3 Teacher Training for the Suzuki method; a comprehensive, family-oriented teaching method used for teaching young children how to make music with the goal of a beautiful sound from the beginning.

 In the Suzuki method, parents are expected to be the “home teacher” and will take on a very strategic role in the student’s learning.
-Parents learn how to hold each part of the instrument, to play beginner songs, how to take care of the instrument, how to lead a practice session, etc.
+Parents learn how to hold each part of the instrument, to play beginner songs, the processes of taking care of the instrument, how to lead a practice session, etc.

 Suzuki Parents are responsible for enforcing a nurturing and effective learning environment by:

-- Active Listening: providing a space for student and family to listen to the Suzuki tunes CD everyday (passive and active listening)
+- Active Listening: providing a space for student and family to listen to the Suzuki tunes CD frequently (passive and active listening)

 - Practice: guiding and assisting student practice everyday

-- Attendance: actively participating in lessons and group classes regularly
+- Attendance: actively participating in lessons (and group classes if available) regularly

 - Notes: observing every lesson and taking notes